Milk, Cheese and Yogurt Pack Your Plate with Nutrients and Goodness

 What is Dairy?

-With the number of food items being compared to dairy or loosely referred to as dairy products, you might well ask, “What is dairy?”
-Dairy is any product made from cows’ milk, such as cheese, yogurt and butter.
-There are dairy products made from goats and sheep milk, yet these foods don’t measure up to the nutrition found in cow’s milk.
-Cow’s milk, and healthy dairy foods, provide the dairy nutrition necessary for a balanced diet and bone health.
+With the number of food items being compared to dairy or loosely referred to as dairy products, you might ask “What is dairy?”
+Dairy is any product made from cow’s milk, such as cheese, yogurt and butter.
+There are dairy products made from goats and sheep milk, yet these foods do not measure up to the nutrition found in cow’s milk.
+Cow’s milk, and healthy dairy products, provide the dairy nutrition necessary for a balanced diet and bone health.
+Products marketed as “milk alternatives” have many more ingredients, are more processed and do not deliver the nine essential nutrients milk and dairy products do.

 Dairy Products List